FalsePhilosopher/Repo-Archival-Releases/notes.md

 ```

-If you didn't read above there will be a single hash check error as there are two different hash files included for windows compatibility and one will throw an error for the other, so if there is a single hash error then it is successful.

 You can manually download the script and run it instead of using the fileless execution method above.
 You can always just use Jdownloader and throw the SHA256 sum at it then manually extract it with 7zip and run SHA256.ps1 in a powershell window for a hash check.